AdobeDocs/certification.en/help/certifications/ame/ame-p.md

 * Interpret Smart Campaign results.
 * Describe the purpose of a segmentation and its use.
 * Identify and navigate the Database.
-* Explain how to set privacy settings in Adobe Marketo Engage.
+* Explain how to set privacy settings in Adobe [!DNL Marketo Engage].
 * Differentiate between Smart Lists and Static Lists.
 * Define system Smart Lists.
 * Compare and contrast the different types of Smart Campaigns.